labex-labs/open-source-labs/python/python-mastery/lab-ex9-2-create-a-python-package/en/intro.md

 # Introduction

+In this lab, you will learn how to create and organize a Python package.
+Python packages are a way to structure your Python code to make it more modular, reusable, and maintainable.

 **Objectives:**

-- Learn how to create a Python package
+- Understand what a Python package is

-**Note**

-This exercise mostly just involves copying files on the file system.
-There shouldn't be a lot of coding.
+- Create a basic package structure
+- Organize related Python modules into a cohesive package
+- Update import statements to work with the new package structure